CyVerse-learning-materials/DOI_request_quickstart/docs/right4me.md

 ## Question 1: Do you have a CyVerse account?

 - Are you a registered CyVerse user?
-If not, register at .
+If not, register at [user.cyverse.org](https://user.cyverse.org/).
 - If so, have you used the Discovery Environment (DE)?
 - The tools for submitting data to Data Commons Curated Data are simple to use and available as part of the DE.
-At a minimum, you should be able to upload and organize your data using the DE or , and be able to apply a .
+At a minimum, you should be able to upload and organize your data using the DE or [iCommands](https://learning.cyverse.org/projects/data_store_guide/en/latest/step2.html), and be able to apply a [metadata template](https://cyverse.atlassian.net/wiki/spaces/DEmanual/overview).

 ## Question 2: Is your data ready for publication?